 |Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)||Not accepted|

 |Access to HE Diploma||Not accepted|

-SQA applicants entering from S5 are required to achieve AAAA/AAABB by the end of S5.
-Applicants who achieve less than AAAA/AAABB by the end of S5 but achieved at least ABBB MAY receive a conditional offer, but a decision will not be made on these applications until March once all applications have been reviewed.
-Conditional offers to these applicants will require them to achieve AAAAAB cumulatively by the end of S6.
+Applicants who achieve less than AABB by the end of S5 but achieved at least ABBB including Mathematics MAY receive be considered for an offer, but a decision will not be made on these applications until all applications have been reviewed.

 Fees and funding

 |Channel Islands||£27750||Whole course|